 Vibe: Buzzing and electric!
 Taipei Expo Park is a hipster market, yummy looking restaurants, food stalls, live shows, and kid-friendly attractions all-in-one.

 Out of all the dating spots in Taipei, this has something for everyone.
-We went there at 8pm on a Saturday night and there were many families having fun.
+We went there at 8pm on a Saturday and there were many families having fun.

 We settled at La Querida, a Spanish restaurant to watch a performance of a guy dancing with fire on the main stage, which was pretty cool.